 BICC (Bonn International Center for Conflict Studies) was founded in 1994 with the support of the state of North Rhine-Westphalia (NRW) and deals with global issues of peace and conflict research.
 As a non-university think tank with an international staff, the Center conducts application-oriented and transdisciplinary research; on this basis, it provides policy advice as well as contributions to public debates.

 The creation and preservation of peace is an essential prerequisite for global sustainability; the “Leaving no one behind” credo of the UN Agenda 2030 also requires solutions for people in conflict and crisis situations.

-The German Development Institute / Deutsches Institut für Entwicklungspolitik (DIE), based in the UN city of Bonn, is one of the world’s leading think tanks and research institutions on issues of global development and international cooperation.
+The German Institute of Development and Sustainability (IDOS), based in the UN city of Bonn, is one of the world’s leading think tanks and research institutions on issues of global development and international cooperation.
 The interdisciplinary institute combines research, consultancy and training.
 IDOS forms an interface between theory and practice and is increasingly concerned with governance issues that are crucial for the implementation of sustainability.

 As a university of applied sciences, the H-BRS, founded in 1995, is intensively involved in practice-oriented research.
 In doing so, professors have experience from science and industry.
 In addition, the university conducts extensive research in cooperation with regional and national industry and has founded the Centre for Applied Research for this purpose, in which companies can rent space at the university for research questions.
 An excellent technical infrastructure and well-equipped laboratories are a matter of course for the H-BRS.